born2bemedia/lyxiom/src/lib/policies/privacy-policy.md

 ## **Children's Privacy**

-The services provided by **Luxiom LTD** are not intended for individuals under the age of 16, and we do not knowingly collect personal information from children.
+The services provided by **Lyxiom LTD** are not intended for individuals under the age of 16, and we do not knowingly collect personal information from children.
 If you believe a child under 18 has shared personal information with us through our website, please contact us immediately, as outlined in the "How to Contact Us" section of this Privacy Policy.
 We will promptly address the issue, removing such data from our records where necessary.

 ## **Updates to Our Privacy Policy**